Medically reviewed on April 4, 2018.

 kidney problems--urinating less than usual, blood in your urine, swelling, skin rash, unusual breath odor;

-lupus-like syndrome--joint pain or swelling, butterfly-shaped skin rash on your cheeks and nose (worsens in sunlight);
+lupus-like syndrome--joint pain or swelling, skin rash on your face or arms that worsens in sunlight;

 symptoms of low vitamin B-12 levels--pale skin, tingling or numbness, muscle weakness, feeling light-headed or short of breath, tiredness, mood changes; or

-symptoms of low magnesium--dizziness, irregular heartbeats, tremors or jerking muscle movements, feeling jittery, muscle cramps, muscle spasms in your hands and feet, cough or choking feeling, or a seizure (convulsions).
+symptoms of low magnesium--dizziness, irregular heartbeats, feeling jittery, muscle cramps, muscle spasms in your hands and feet, cough or choking feeling.